wmullen/wmullen/README.md

-### Hi there 👋
-I am a current student at UC Berkeley studying secure systems architecture.
-This page is currently under construction so check back later!
+# Hi, I'm William!

+I am a Masters student at UC Berkeley studying Electrical Engineering and Computer Science.
+My research focuses on secure systems architecture and distributed computing.
+I am also interested in cybersecurity, with special emphasis on usable secuirty, and the intersection of technology and policy.
+Professionally, I have had experience with cloud computing, software engineering, and front-end design.
+In my free time, I play table top RPGs and rock climb!

+## Technologies

+Java, Python, C, Go, C++, SQL, JavaScript, Cypher, and learning Rust

+Experience with Selenium, MongoDB, Docker, and Linux System Administration

 <!--
 **wmullen/wmullen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.